StanislavParovoy/VQ-VAE-WaveNet/README.md

 ### Results

-The folder `results` contains training log & saved embedding space & reconstructed audio, e.g. folder `p225_001` contains generated audio with different speakers for audio `p225_001.wav`.
+The folder `results` contains some reconstructed audio.
+Speaker conversion works well, but encoder (local condition) needs some more tuning.

 ### Model